Maspital/socbed-sigma/README.md

   mv chainsaw/chainsaw src/
   rm -rf chainsaw* # we only need the binary
     ```
-- Install SOCBED-SIGMA in your virtual environment
+- Install SOCBED-Sigma in your virtual environment
     ```shell
   pip install --editable .
     ```